Malte0621/Roblox-Player-Mod-Manager/README.md

 # What is this?

-The **Roblox Player Mod Manager** is an closed-source alternative bootstrapper for Roblox Player.
+The **Roblox Player Mod Manager** is an open-source alternative bootstrapper for Roblox Player.
 It is intended for power users who want to make experimental changes/tweaks to Roblox Player without those changes being overwritten, and experiment with development builds/features of Roblox Player before the general public.

 # Features
 * File overrides are sustained between updates.